fragaria/karmen-docs/docs/pill-win10.md

 # Fixing Pill box not reachable on Windows 10 {docsify-ignore-all}

-On some Windows 10 systems, some users have reported Karmen Pill connection issues.
+On some Windows 10 systems, several users have reported Karmen Pill connection issues.
 You might be experiencing one or both of the following:

 * **Driver problem**: an inappropriate USB driver might be used for your Pill